Syed-Shahbaz27/FootySense/README.md

 Football prediction is notably difficult due to the high variance of the sport.
 Many sports-based ML models suffer from **Data Leakage** (using end-of-game stats like "Goals Scored at Full Time Home / Away" to predict the "Result"), which leads to artificially high accuracy (99%) that fails in real-world use cases.

 ### The Solution
 FootySense uses a **Random Forest Classifier** trained on pre-match features.
 It calculates historical averages of shots, shots on target, and corners.
-The API calculates team averages at inference time so users simply select two teams and receive a realistic prediction for 3 outcomes as stated: a Home Win, Away Win, or Draw.
+The API dynamically calculates each team's recent form using their last 10 matches, ensuring predictions reflect current performance rather than 24-year historical averages.

 ## 🛠️ Tech Stack
 | Category | Technology |